-A low bounce rate indicates a website that engages readers, encouraging them to explore, rather than turn to the competition.
+A low bounce rate indicates a website that engages readers, encouraging them to explore rather than turn to the competition.
 Your website must reduce the bounce rate to increase user experience, drive organic traffic and feature highly on search engine results.

 What is a Bounce Rate?

-The needs of popular search engines such as Google are constantly changing.
-However, bounce rate appears to be a common factor considered when ranking websites.
+The needs of popular search engines such as Google are constantly changing, but bounce rate appears to be a consistent factor considered when ranking websites.
 Websites that routinely rank on the first page of Google tend to have meagre bounce rates, indicating they’re providing quality, helpful content for their readers.

 What Should My Bounce Rate Be?

-Unfortunately, this question is completely context-specific.
-While a bounce rate of 80% is perfectly fine for some companies, this may be disastrous for others.
+Unfortunately, this question is entirely context-specific.
+While a bounce rate of 80% is adequate for some industries, this may be disastrous for others.

 A bounce rate of 50% tends to be a figure many websites aim for, but this should be taken with a pinch of salt.
-It is always best to focus on improving your own statistics rather than concentrating on what the others are doing.
+It is always best to focus on improving your statistics rather than on what others are doing.

 How to Improve Your Bounce Rate